 The public prosecutor may assign to the police the undertaking of certain actions aimed at detecting criminal offences and locating suspects.
-The police are required to execute the order of the public prosecutor and to inform him regularly about actions undertaken.
+The police are required to execute the order of the public prosecutor in the shortest possible time period, and to notify him about measures undertaken without delay.